Ageas buys non-life insurance from Portuguese venture

-BRUSSELS May 26 Belgian insurance company Ageas said on Monday it had paid 122.5 million euros ($167 million) to acquire the non-life activities of its Portuguese joint venture with Millenniumbcp.
+BRUSSELS Belgian insurance company Ageas (AGES.BR) said on Monday it had paid 122.5 million euros ($167 million) to acquire the non-life activities of its Portuguese joint venture with Millenniumbcp (BCP.LS).

 Under the deal, Ageas bought the remaining 49 percent stakes in Medis and Ocidental Seguros from the venture, Millenniumbcp Ageas.
 Millenniumbcp will still distribute life and non-life products of Millenniumbcp Ageas on an exclusive basis until the end of 2029.